For many medical practices, marketing technology has become a growing expense. As more budget is spent on digital marketing, more tools are needed.

 1. Ad Platforms

 Perhaps the most important technology partnerships in your marketing technology stack are the ad platforms you run ads through.
-For almost every medical practice, the foundational platforms will be Google Search Ads and Facebook Remarketing.
+The foundational platforms will be Google Search Ads and Facebook Remarketing for almost every medical practice.

 2. Landing Page Builder

 In order to get the most performance out of your paid advertising, having custom landing pages that are personalized based on your ad campaigns is key, as well as the ability to A/B test messaging and design.
 This leads to better lead conversion rates and higher ad quality scores in Google Search Ads, for example.
 Yet many medical practices do not build custom landing pages for their campaigns.
-Best-in-class landing page builders include platforms like Unbounce
+Best-in-class landing page builders include platforms like Unbounce, Optimizely, and VWO.

 Your medical practice website is the backbone of your marketing efforts.